OpenIsolation/OpenIsolation/README.md

 - [ ] Get the game running successfully on Windows.
 - [ ] Publish all the headers and generate documentation.

+## Project status
+At the moment, all active development is happening in [_Common_](Source/game/common), as this is one of the core libraries used throughout the game.

 ## Want to read some more background information on this project?
 [Overview](Source/Documentation/AlienIsolation_iOS_Overview.md)